sh-dv/hat.sh/docs/docs.md

 3. Drag & Drop or Select the file that you wish to encrypt.
 4. Choose public key method.
-5. Enter or load recepient's public key and your private key. if you don't have public and private keys you can generate a key pair.
+5. Enter or load recepient's public key and your private key.
+   If you don't have public and private keys you can generate a key pair.
 6. Download the encrypted file.
 7. Share your public key with the recepient so he will be able to decrypt the file.